The following is an excerpt from the Book of Orden, taken from the Tome of Hur-Sa, volume 2: “Oberyon’s climate and the variance between continents.”

 Calambrians mark the change in season by the cycles of the moons.
 A new season begins each time the pale blue moon is full while the silver moon is new, an event celebrated as Otopa Duna in Ka’Rudan culture.
 Although it should be noted that the effects of Oberyon’s moons on the planet’s weather patterns are believed to be minimal, and limited to tidal cycles.

 Magic can also be affected by the shifting seasons.
-For those who practice the manipulation of the mystical energies of the Mortal Realm, the effect of seasonal fluctuations is subtle, yet undeniable, with different seasons augmenting, or diminishing, different energies, relative to their elemental natures.
+For those who practice the manipulation of the mystical energies of the Mortal Realm, the effect of seasonal fluctuations is subtle, yet undeniable, with different seasons augmenting, or diminishing, different energies relative to their elemental natures.

-– Ninth Month to Eleventh Month –
+– 24th of Sixth Month to 35th of Seventh Month –

 The cold of Deep Winter loses its bite.
 Thick mists roll across the plains of Wissleshire as the days begin to warm.
 Further north, the long blue petals of the tapola flower are seen dotting the banks of the Thurmaline River.
 This is an especially potent season for mages who manipulate the elemental energies of fire.

-– Eleventh Month to Thirteenth Month –
+– 36th of Seventh Month to 5th of Ninth Month –

 Days continue to warm.
 The rains of the wet seasons begin.
 Wind groans through the ancient treetops of the Rolwood Forest and across the Ka’Zahedan Mountains.
 The Ordian Jungle explodes with the colours of a thousand flowers.
 From the Circle of Kingdoms to the Forest of Ruen, every woodland comes alive with the chirps of birds and the buzz of insects.

-– Thirteenth Month to First Month –
+– 6th of Ninth Month to 17th of First Month –

 The warmth of the days grows fiercer.
 Rain pounds from the heavens.
 The air is thick with mist, while the night sky blazes with lightning.
 In the jungles of Northern Calambria, verdant growth is abundant.
 According to D’ziryan legend, Grey Summer is when Aladyra, Goddess of the Sky and Storms, begins her flight across the heavens on her giant white hwaelen.

-– First Month to Third Month –
+– 18th of First Month to 29th of Second Month –

 The heat of Grey Summer endures.
 The land becomes dry as the rains cease falling.
 On the plains of Andolia, the grasslands grow tall.
 The hallah bird finishes its long migration south from the Koroba Mountains to the isle of Torea.
 The last day of High Summer also marks the beginning of Devonridge’s famous Autumn Festival.